 How do I take this money to Africa?

 We strongly recommend that you organise the money you are wanting to take to Africa before you leave for your trip.
-Note that you may well have some ATM access on this route.
-You will also need to have other options though as ATMs are only of limited use.
-Clients are currently organising their money including cash for their safari as follows:
+Clients are currently organising their cash for their safari as follows:

 USD cash